end2endzone/cmakeonaplate/README.md

 # Features #

 ## Build static or shared library ##
-The FooLib's library supoports both static or shared library through the native CMake variable `BUILD_SHARED_LIBS`.
+The FooLib's library supports both static or shared library through the native CMake variable `BUILD_SHARED_LIBS`.
-By default, the library is build as a static library.
+By default, the library is build as static.
 To build the library as shared use the following command at configuration time:
 ```cmake
 cmake -DBUILD_SHARED_LIBS=ON ..
 ```